 2. Previous Block Address/Hash

 Each block in a blockchain includes a reference to the previous block in the chain through the hash function.
 This creates an unbreakable link between the blocks in the chain, making it impossible to tamper with any block without changing the hash of every subsequent block.
 This makes the blockchain highly resistant to fraud and tampering, providing a secure and transparent record of all transactions on the network.

-The timestamp in a block’s header provides an accurate and immutable record of when a transaction occurred, making it easy to verify the order of transactions and prevent fraud.
+The timestamp in a block’s header provides an accurate and immutable record of when a transaction occurred, making it easy to verify the order of transactions and prevent double spending fraud.

 The nonce is a randomly generated number used in the mining process, which is the process by which new blocks get added to a proof-of-work blockchain.
 By finding a nonce that results in a valid hash for a new block, miners can add new blocks to the blockchain and gain rewards in cryptocurrency.
 Using a nonce ensures that the mining process is fair and transparent and that no single entity can monopolize the process.

 The Merkel Root is a hash of all the transactions within a block, which is included in the block’s header.
 This hash provides a compact and secure way to verify the contents of the block, making it easy to ensure the authenticity and accuracy of all transactions on the network.
 Additionally, using a Merkel Tree structure allows for efficient verification of many transactions, making the blockchain scalable and capable of handling large volumes of data.